-- Often one of the mitigation strategies is to pass down the risk to the Subcontractors and Suppliers - Those at the bottom of the contract chain are the least prepared to take on risk and especially unknowingly take it on - No one likes reading and especially reading the legalize in the front end documents - The private sector relies on standard contracts more than the public sector - What can the Subcontractors do to mitigate their risk when it is passed to them?
-When do they discover this risk is passed to them? - The reduced quality of plans and specifications, and the expertise to create them, have risk implications to the contractors - What is the owner's intent by adding clauses?
-Do they really understand what happens with that risk? - There was recognition that some of the clauses could be addressed by insurance products: deductible buy down, extra Course of Construction (CoC) coverage - Negotiate out terms during contract award, but there is no guarantee that the owner will agree - Concern that all bidders will not price the risk and thus those that do may be too high - Some bidders applied a pure math approach by adding percentages of the estimated costs - Contractors pay attention to the RFIs during the bidding phase to see what types of questions are being asked and answered - Price less risk when economy is poor and more risk when economy is good - Payment terms Biggest risk is Subcontractor bankruptcy which is riskier when the economy rebounds and they priced low, because the costs to purchase materials and labour go up - With site conditions, General Contractors look to see how the Subcontractors price and if there is a big spread it gives an indication of uncertainty in the Subcontractors' prices - Owners are adding clauses that will apply a fee to the General Contractor to switch out their Superintendent to another team member to discourage such action - When it is brought to the Subcontractor's attention that there are major risk implications?
+- Often one of the mitigation strategies is to pass down the risk to the Subcontractors and Suppliers. - Those at the bottom of the contract chain are the least prepared to take on risk and especially unknowingly take it on. - No one likes reading and especially reading the legalese in the front end documents - The private sector relies on standard contracts more than the public sector. - What can the Subcontractors do to mitigate their risk when it is passed to them?
+When do they discover this risk is passed to them? - The reduced quality of plans and specifications, and the expertise to create them, have risk implications to the contractors. - What is the Project Owner's intent by adding clauses?
+Do they really understand what happens with that risk? - There was recognition that some of the clauses could be addressed by insurance products: deductible buy down, extra Course of Construction (CoC) coverage. - Negotiate out terms during contract award, but there is no guarantee that the Project Owner will agree. - Concern that all bidders will not price the risk and thus those that do may be too high. - Some bidders applied a pure math approach by adding percentages of the estimated costs. - Contractors pay attention to the RFIs during the bidding phase to see what types of questions are being asked and answered. - Price less risk when economy is poor and more risk when economy is good. - Payment terms Biggest risk is Subcontractor bankruptcy which is riskier when the economy rebounds and they priced low, because the costs to purchase materials and labour go up. - With site conditions, General Contractors look to see how the Subcontractors price and if there is a big spread it gives an indication of uncertainty in the Subcontractors' prices. - Project Owners are adding clauses that will apply a fee to the General Contractor to switch out their Superintendent to another team member to discourage such action. - When it is brought to the Subcontractor's attention that there are major risk implications?
 During tender or in buy-down discussions after tender is awarded to the General Contractor?
-There is a concern that sharing during the Stipulated Sum bidding stage is

-- doing the Subcontractor's job, too much of a time investment when in competitive bid stage, and possibly positions one General Contractor at a disadvantage to another - The new employment standards for overtime will have an impact on scheduling the work week - Be cautious of warranties that start over when warranty work is done - There have been litigated cases on "fit for use" warranty clauses; beware!
+There is a concern that sharing during the Stipulated Sum bidding stage is doing the Subcontractor's job, too much of a time investment when in competitive bid stage, and possibly positions one General Contractor at a disadvantage to another. - The new employment standards for overtime will have an impact on scheduling the work - Be cautious of warranties that start over when warranty work is done. - There have been litigated cases on "fit for use" warranty clauses; beware! - The value of a large spread to the Project Owner looks good initially, but they may have to address these issues while the project is under construction. - The importance of the soft skills of communication and collaboration was re-emphasized many times as a positive result of the exercise.
+However, this is not a standard approach to a lump sum highly competitive tender process. - When a team did NOT have an insurance specialist, their costs were not as accurate as those who did. - When a Subcontractor was not represented in a team, there was no consideration given to the costs they may incur.